-&lt;sup>4 For purposes of this filing, the version of the current Code used in the comparison and conversion charts reflect pending rule filings SR-NASD-2003-95 (proposed amendments to arbitrator classification definitions) and SR-NASD-2003-101 (proposed amendments to Rule 10304 governing time limits on the submission of claims in arbitration).
+4 For purposes of this filing, the version of the current Code used in the comparison and conversion charts reflect pending rule filings SR-NASD-2003-95 (proposed amendments to arbitrator classification definitions) and SR-NASD-2003-101 (proposed amendments to Rule 10304 governing time limits on the submission of claims in arbitration).

-- Reorganizing the Code in a more logical, user-friendly way, including creating separate Codes for customer and industry arbitrations, and for mediations; and - Implementing several substantive rule changes, including codifying several common practices, to provide more guidance to parties and arbitrators, and to streamline the administration of arbitrations in the NASD forum.
+• Implement several substantive rule changes to the Industry and Customer Codes, including codifying several common practices, to provide more guidance to parties and arbitrators, and to streamline the administration of arbitrations in the NASD forum.